matheussodree/English-Course/README.md

 * __Subject Pronouns__

-  I / Eu - He / Ele - She / Ela - It / Isto
+  I - Eu / He - Ele / She - Ela / It - Isto

-  We / Nós - You / Você , Vocês - They / Eles , Elas
+  We - Nós / You - Você (Vocês) / They - Eles (Elas)

 * __To be__